Ski Gear Review 4FRNT,TECNICA,MARKER | Taiyo Nakanishi

 Touring: ★★★☆☆

-Location (slope, course, ski resort, mountain range, etc.): Backcountry areas throughout Hokkaido
+Location (slope, course, ski resort, mountain area, etc.): Backcountry areas throughout Hokkaido

 Conditions: Powder